Kevin Owens: Reunion with Sami Zayn (2022–2024)

-Championship pursuits and injury (2024–present)
+Championship pursuits and injury (2024–2026)

 Owens faced Logan Paul for the United States Championship at Royal Rumble on January 27, 2024 and in a triple threat match also involving Randy Orton at Night 2 of WrestleMania XL on April 7, losing both times.
 On the April 19 episode of SmackDown, Owens reignited his feud with The Bloodline after he was attacked by its newest member, Tama Tonga.
 At Backlash France on May 4, Owens and Orton lost to Sikoa and Tonga in a Tag Team Street Fight after interference from Tama's brother Tanga Loa.
 At Money in the Bank on July 6, Owens, Orton and Undisputed WWE Champion Cody Rhodes lost to Sikoa, Tonga and the debuting Jacob Fatu in a six-man tag team match after interference from Loa.

 Owens with the Winged Eagle championship belt at Royal Rumble on February 1, 2025.

 At Bash in Berlin on August 31, Owens faced Rhodes for the Undisputed WWE Championship in a losing effort.
-On October 5, after Bad Blood went off the air, fans captured video footage of Owens attacking Rhodes as he was entering his bus, turning Owens heel.
+On October 5, after Bad Blood went off the air, fans captured video footage of Owens attacking Rhodes as he was entering his bus, turning Owens heel for the first time since 2022.
 He solidified his heel turn on the following episode of SmackDown by attacking Randy Orton in the parking lot.
 A match was made official between Owens and Orton for Crown Jewel on November 2, where both men brawled throughout the arena and the match never started.
 The following week on SmackDown, Owens took out Orton with a piledriver.
 At Saturday Night's Main Event on December 14, Owens again faced Rhodes for the title but lost in a controversial manner.
 After the event went off the air, Owens brutally attacked Rhodes with a package piledriver and got into a verbal and physical confrontation with Chief Content Officer Paul "Triple H" Levesque.
 Owens then stole the Winged Eagle-design WWE Championship (that was presented to Rhodes by Levesque specially for Saturday Night's Main Event) and began referring to himself as the “True WWE Champion".
 At Royal Rumble on February 1, 2025, Owens failed to win the Undisputed WWE Championship from Rhodes in a ladder match with both the "Undisputed" and "Winged Eagle" title belts on the line, ending their feud.